Joseph Lombardo: Indictment, fugitive, and Family Secrets trial

 The FBI then offered a $20,000 reward for information leading to Lombardo's capture.
 On January 13, 2006, after over eight months at large, a bearded, unkempt Lombardo, was captured by FBI agents outside the Elmwood Park, Illinois home of his longtime friend Dominic Calarco.
 Federal agents had been tipped off to Lombardo's whereabouts after Lombardo had visited dead Outfit mobster Tony Spilotro's dentist brother, Patrick Spilotro, for an abscessed tooth.
 He was carrying $3,000 at the time of the arrest.
 At his arraignment, Lombardo pleaded "not guilty".
 He also revealed that he had atherosclerosis and had not seen a doctor while he was at large because "I was – what do they call it?
 I was unavailable", prompting laughter in the courtroom.

-During the trial, which was prosecuted by Assistant U.S. Attorneys Mitchell Mars, T. Markus Funk, and John Scully, Lombardo took the stand in his own defense, denying any involvement in the Daniel Seifert murder and claiming to have been at a police station at the time of the slaying, reporting the disappearance of his wallet.
+During the trial, which was prosecuted by Assistant U.S. Attorneys Mitchell Mars, T. Markus Funk, and John Scully, Lombardo took the stand in his own defense, denying any involvement in the September, 1974 murder of Daniel Seifert, claiming to have been at a police station at the time of the slaying, reporting the disappearance of his wallet.
 Federal prosecutors, however, noted Lombardo's fingerprint on the title application for a car used in the murder of Seifert.
 In addition, prosecutors pointed out that employees of an electronics store identified Lombardo as the purchaser of a police scanner used in Seifert's murder.
-Seifert was murdered in Bensenville, Illinois on September 27, 1974, in execution-style, and federal prosecutors say it was committed in front of Seifert's wife, who was holding her young son in her arms.
+Seifert was murdered in Bensenville, Illinois on September 27, 1974, execution-style, and federal prosecutors say it was committed in front of Seifert's wife, who was holding her young son in her arms.